Navash914/Super_Hexagon_FPGA/README.md

 The objective of the game is to move the player around the central hexagon to avoid collision with the incoming hexagons by navigating the player through the gaps.

+Game difficulty is increased by allowing the incoming hexagons as well as the game screen to rotate.

 ## Screenshots

 ![title_screenshot][title]